 The CMCs take forward the community’s vision for sustainable development and as community-based organizations, work with partners and others to meet community needs.

-Over 2,300 CMCs have been established in Tostan partner communities across Africa.
+Over 2,400 CMCs, including 150 in 2018, have been established in Tostan partner communities across Africa.
 Some of their activities include:

 - Birth registrations